NicoB-codes/HP-42S-programs/Exact/README.md

 <img src="./screenshots/screen2.png" width="200">

-Calculations performed in this new stack are always “exact” since it only manupulates whole numbers internally.
+Calculations performed in this new stack are always “exact” since it only manipulates whole numbers internally.

 Only a limited set of functions are accessible in this mode: